nate-s/quboWFC/README.md

 y = x_1^2a_{1} + x_2^2a_{2} + x_3^2a_{3} … x_N^2a_{N} +  2x_1x_2a_{12} + …
 ```

-Where $x_i$ are binary variables, $Q_{ij}$ is a set of weights for each choice, and $y$ is the output we are trying to maximize or minimize.
+Where $x_i$ are binary variables, $q_{ij}$ is a set of weights for each choice, and $`y`$ is the output we are trying to maximize or minimize.
 In a concrete example we can look at a scenario where we are trying buying the best snack food for a party within a budget:

 | 	Item |	     Cost |
 |------------|------------|